apotocki/boost-iosx/README.md

     cd boost-iosx
     scripts/build.sh

-    # However, if you wish, you can skip building the ICU library during the boost build and use pre-built binaries from my ICU repository:
+    # However, if you wish, you can skip building the ICU libraries during the boost build and use pre-built binaries from my ICU repository:
     # ICU4C_RELEASE_LINK=https://github.com/apotocki/icu4c-iosx/releases/download/76.1.4 scripts/build.sh

     # have fun, the result artifacts will be located in 'frameworks' folder.
     # Then you can add desirable xcframeworks in your XCode project.
 The process is described, e.g., at https://www.simpleswiftguide.com/how-to-add-xcframework-to-xcode-project/
 ```
 # Selecting Platforms and Architectures
-build.sh without arguments will build xcframeworks for iOS, macOS, Catalyst and also for watchOS, tvOS, visionOS if their SDKs are installed on the system.
-It will also build xcframeworks for their simulators with the architecture (arm64 or x86_64) depending on the current host.
+build.sh without arguments builds xcframeworks for iOS, macOS, Catalyst and also for watchOS, tvOS, visionOS if their SDKs are installed on the system.
+It also builds xcframeworks for their simulators with the architecture (arm64 or x86_64) depending on the current host.
 If you are interested in a specific set of platforms and architectures, you can specify them explicitly using the -p argument, for example:
 ```
 scripts/build.sh -p=ios,iossim-x86_64